Paraguay Residency Requirements

 Readiness validation is a professional review of all your documents against current Paraguay immigration requirements before you travel.
 This process catches common errors-wrong apostille authorities, expired validity periods, or inconsistent information-that cause application delays and rejections.

-The most common errors include: using state-level instead of national background checks (US), apostilling with the wrong authority, documents expiring before submission, inconsistent information across documents, and not using original or certified copies.
+The most common errors include: using state-level instead of national background checks, apostilling or legalising with the wrong authority, documents expiring before submission, inconsistent information across documents, and not using original documents where required.

 Yes, all documents must be translated to Spanish by a certified translator in Paraguay.
 We coordinate this process as part of all residency packages.